 - 1. For each child under age 17 at the end of the tax year, you may be able to claim a \$2,000 credit.
 The credit phases out for higher-income taxpayers (see Chart 2) but the income ranges are much higher than before the TCJA.
-This credit has been expanded for 2021.
-See "What's new!" - 2.
-For each qualifying dependent other than a qualifying child (such as a dependent child over the age limit or a dependent elderly parent), you may be able to claim a \$500 family credit.
-But it's also subject to the incomebased phaseout.
+Warning: The expanded credit and advanced payments available in 2021 haven't as of this writing been extended to 2022.
+Check with your tax advisor for the latest information. - For each qualifying dependent other than a qualifying child (such as a dependent child over the age limit or a dependent elderly parent), you may be able to claim a \$500 family credit.
+But it's also subject to the income-based phaseout.

-If you adopt in 2021, you may qualify for the adoption credit - or for an employer adoption assistance program income exclusion.
-Both are \$14,440 for 2021, but the credit is also subject to an income-based phaseout.
-(See Chart 2)
+If you adopt in 2022, you may qualify for the adoption credit - or for an employer adoption assistance program income exclusion.
+Both are \$14,890 for 2022, but the credit is also subject to an income-based phaseout.
+(See Chart 2.)